-Licensed Professional Counselor, Certified Professional Counselor Supervisor Child & Teen Trauma Focused Cognitive Behavior Certified Therapist Experienced Play Therapist, Addiction Counselor, State certified clinical evaluator.
+Licensed Professional Counselor, Certified Professional Counselor Supervisor, Trauma Focused Cognitive Behavior Certified, IFS informed and trainings, Addiction Counselor, State certified clinical evaluator.

-Tara specializes in working with women who have experienced abuse, neglect, addiction, and trauma.
+Tara specializes in working with women who have experienced- life changes, mom life, postpartum depression and anxiety, addiction, and trauma.
 She primarily uses cognitive behavior therapy (CBT) to work with the client to change unhealthy behaviors and thoughts.
 Tara is passionate about working with women suffering postpartum depression, pregnancy loss, and/or pregnancy termination.
 She assists mothers struggling with the changes of motherhood, anxiety, and depression.
 Tara also works with addiction concerns in both men and women, using CBT to assist clients in coming to terms with their addiction and take a healthy lead in their life.
 Tara works with adults dealing with traumas, depression and anxiety.
+Tara uses CBT and IFS to work with clients who are trying to get through trauma.
 Her passion lies in developing clients’ emotional and cognitive functions to help meet their needs and goals in therapy and in life.
 Tara is a mom of two boys and she understands the challenges of motherhood.
 Tara has also personally went through infertility issues.

 Tara graduated from Argosy University with a Master’s in Professional Counseling.
 She has over 17 years of experience with addiction, depression, anxiety, postpartum, life changes, infertility counseling.
 Tara is trained in CBT, TF-CBT, Trauma in formed and IFS.